 It is presumed that any property you or your spouse owned during your marriage or at the time of divorce is considered community property.
-Therefore, if you seek to prove that a particular asset that you own is separately owned rather than owned by the community, then you must present evidence in a trial that would overcome this presumption.
-This can often be tricky to do especially if the property in question is old or the circumstances of its purchase acquisition are remote.
+Therefore, if you seek to prove that a particular asset you own is separately owned rather than owned by the community, you must present evidence in a trial that would overcome this presumption.
+This can often be tricky, especially if the property in question is old or the circumstances of its acquisition are remote.

 Separate property is all other property that is not community property.
-I realize that this is not the best definition to give you, so let's talk about it.
-Separate property is any property that either you or your spouse own before your marriage to one another.
+I realize this is not the best definition to give you, so let’s discuss it.
+Separate property is any property that you or your spouse own before marriage to one another.
 Additionally, if you acquire property by gift or inheritance during your wedding, it is also considered the separate property of the spouse who earns it.

 You cannot own property in a community outside of your marriage.
 Co-ownership of property with persons who are not your spouse can never be said to be a community in nature.
 You and your spouse own a one-half interest in each asset.
 Again, it does not matter if the investment is titled to you.
-You can sell that item or otherwise dispose of it during your marriage as if you owned 100% of the asset.
+You can sell or otherwise dispose of that item during your marriage as if you owned 100% of the asset.
 Your ownership right is undivided.

 What happens if separate and community property get mixed up together?

 If you are in a situation where separate property and community property get mixed up (like in a bank account)- whichever spouse (you or your spouse) is attempting to prove that certain assets are separate and which are community will usually have a difficult time doing so.
-We typically do not keep up-to-date records and transaction histories on all of the property we own.
-This process of searching through title documents, receipts, and other proofs of purchase is typically called "tracing."
+We typically do not keep up-to-date records and transaction histories on all our property.
+This process of searching through title documents, receipts, and other proofs of purchase is typically called “tracing.”

 What happens if you invest community property income in a common-law state?